 A 1992 narrowboat changes hands.
 The pre-purchase survey runs to nineteen pages, and the hull paragraph reads "steelwork in good condition, sound throughout".
 Eighteen months later the new owner finds a weep at the waterline on the port quarter.
 Then a second one, a hand's width along.
 The boat goes into dock, and a thickness gauge tells the rest of the story: the topside plating has wasted to under 3mm across a band a metre long, just above the rubbing strake.
 It is enough for the insurer to call for remedial steelwork before the next renewal.
 The owner goes back to the survey to see what it said about that band.
 It says nothing.
 There are no readings in the document at all.
 Just the word "sound".

 Hold that boat in mind, because it is the whole argument.
 Ultrasonic thickness testing exists to close exactly this gap, and the reason it so often fails to is that surveyors treat the gauge as a device that delivers a verdict.
 It does not.
 It delivers numbers.
-The skill is in where you take them, how you read them, and how you write them up so they cannot be argued with later.
+The skill is in where they are taken, how they are read, and how they are written up so they cannot be argued with later.
 That skill is what separates a narrowboat surveyor from a yacht surveyor holding a UT gauge.
 This is the deep-dive sequel to our narrowboat survey primer: where that piece set out how inland steel work differs from coastal GRP, this one is about the single technique the entire hull finding rests on.

 The standard that does not exist